-ICMSA is a London-based self regulatory organization representing international financial and non-financial institutions active in the provision of services to the International Capital Market.
+ICMSA is a London-based self regulating organization representing international financial and non-financial institutions active in the provision of services to the International Capital Market.

 Our membership includes universal banks, registrars, stock exchanges, law firms, International Central Securities Depositories (ICSDs) and other service providers specialised in specific product segments such as the processing of tax reclaims.
 The primary purpose of the association is to foster the highest standards in the practice and management of international capital market services, thereby facilitating the efficient functioning of the market.